cyrusleungst/covid-data-gcp/README.md

 ## Objective

 The objective of this project is to explore beginner data engineering concepts and how data pipelines can be built.
-I will use this opportunity to learn about the Google Cloud Platorm as well.
+I will use this opportunity to learn about the Google Cloud Platorm as well

 ## Technicals